datacontroller/docs.datacontroller.io/docs/dci-evaluation.md

 This displays a screen with a choice of SAS Metadata Groups (to which your account belongs) can be chosen.
 Selecting any of these groups will build / rebuild all the configuration tables (placing logs in a subfolder of the previously configured library location) and provide the chosen group with **unrestricted** access to the tool.

+If you do not see any groups, then it is possible your Stored Process is running from a different metadata repository to the location of your SAS users (eg Foundation).
+To fix this, re-run the configuration stp with the `&dc_repo_users=YOURMETAREPO` url parameter.

 ![evaltree](img/dci_evalconfig.png)

 !!! note
     "Unrestricted access" is provided by code logic.
 Once installed, Data Controller does not ever update or modify metadata.
-During installation, the services in the `/Admin` folder are updated (configuration) or removed (to prevent accidental reinstall).
+During installation, the services in the `/services/admin` folder are updated (configuration) or removed (to prevent accidental reinstall).
 Also the tables are registered in the `/Data` folder using `proc metalib`.

 ## Usage